SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Akram9.md

 ## Abstract

 The sun, made of gas and plasma, rotates differentially – having different speeds at different locations.
 This sort of rotation highly influences the massive magnetic fields surrounding it.
 The uneven turning and twisting of these magnetic fields cause lots of events and features to form up the surface of the sun.
 These features and events are studied to know more about our star.
 SunPy provides access to two big repositories that host related information – the HEK and HEC.
-Users can download data from these sources and use SunPy’s built-in capabilities to make analyses on the data.
+Users can download data from these sources and use SunPy's built-in capabilities to make analyses on the data.

 The objective of this project is to make it easy for the users to use SunPy features on the aforementioned features and events data by creating a SunPy object that extracts data from HEC/HEK, does mathematical manipulations on it, and gives an output in an appropriate fashion using existing SunPy objects like plots, series and animations.